Summer School FAQs

 NOTE: We do our best to keep all rooms cool, so your student should dress in layers and bring a sweatshirt in case it is needed.

-Is breakfast or lunch served?
+Is lunch served?

 How important is attendance?

 Attendance is extremely important.
 If a student misses more than 2 days of school per semester (1 for Drivers Ed), regardless of the reason, they will need to be withdrawn from summer school and no refund will be issued.
 Official documentation will not excuse an absence like in regular school year.
 Each day of summer school is roughly equivalent to an entire week of regular school curriculum.
 Please plan vacations, sports, camps, etc. outside of the summer school program.